AVIDA: Alternating method for Visualizing and Integrating Data: Results

+The specific parameters used to generate these datasets are given in Section~\ref{sec:methods}.
+The evaluations of these methods on the various metrics are given by Table~\ref{tab:pamona_met}.

-In Figure~\ref{fig:dumbbell}, AVIDA clearly preserved the local structure of both datasets while Pamona and SCOT highlight the linear structure found in both datasets.
-AVIDA is the only method that is able to successfully integrate the two representations generated by t-SNE's visualization.
+Looking at Figures~\ref{fig:dumbbell} and \ref{fig:two_dist_circles}, it is clear why we want to introduce these datasets.
+In Figure~\ref{fig:dumbbell}, AVIDA clearly preserved the local structure of both datasets while Pamona and SCOT highlight the linear structure found in both datasets. {This is demonstrated by both visual inspection of the loop structures preserved by AVIDA, as shown in Figure~\ref{fig:dumbbell}(a) and Figure~\ref{fig:two_dist_circles}(a) and the persistence diagrams, as shown in Figure~\ref{fig:dumbbell}(b) and Figure~\ref{fig:two_dist_circles}(b).} The persistence diagram is the result of persistent homology\cite{edelsbrunner2000topological,zomorodian2004computing} which grows a simplicial complex on a point cloud and tracks the scale at which the topological features appear (birth value) and disappear (death value).
+A topological feature with large persistence value (difference between birth and death values) is considered significant and we are interested in the one dimensional $H_1$ features that correspond to circles in data.
+Details of persistent homology are discussed in Section 4.2.2.
+AVIDA is the only method that is able to successfully integrate the two representations generated by t-SNE's representation.
 Figure~\ref{fig:two_dist_circles} shows that Pamona's method collapses both rings to a single point, destroying the local structure of the data.
-SCOT is able to integrate the datasets while still preserving some linear structure but compared to t-SNE's actual visualization, AVIDA has the best representation.
-Since AVIDA allows t-SNE to construct the local structure of the line before mapping, that structure is preserved in the final visualization.
+SCOT is able to integrate the datasets while still preserving some linear structure but compared to t-SNE's actual 2D representation, AVIDA produces a 2D representation with the most accurate local structure.
+Since AVIDA allows t-SNE to construct the local structure of the line before mapping, that structure is preserved in the final representation.

 However, if we were to look at the FOSCTTM and accuracy scores in Table~\ref{tab:pamona_met} for Figure~\ref{fig:dumbbell} and Figure~\ref{fig:two_dist_circles}, Pamona scores best because all the points are correctly mapped close together.
-The datasets illustrate our need for a representation metric since the traditional metrics do not penalize for poor visualizations.
-We use t-SNE's loss function as our representation score since it is a popular visualization method, however it could easily be replaced by a loss function from other visualization methods (e.g. UMAP).
+The datasets illustrate our need for a representation metric since the traditional metrics do not penalize for poor representations in 2D.
+We use t-SNE's loss function as our representation loss since it is a popular dimensionality reduction technique, however, it could easily be replaced by a loss function from other methods (e.g. UMAP).